Chart Color Schemes

 The level of cultural diversity witnessed in West Croydon was found to be above average when compared nationally for a number of language and cultural background related metrics

-West Croydon's cultural diversity is notable, with 27.2% of its population born overseas and 31.2% speaking languages other than English at home.
-Christianity is the predominant religion in West Croydon, accounting for 48.3% of the population.
-However, Islam is overrepresented compared to Greater Adelaide, comprising 6.1% versus 3.0%.
+West Croydon's population was found to be more culturally diverse than most local markets, with 27.2% born overseas and 31.2% speaking a language other than English at home.
+Christianity is the dominant religion in West Croydon, comprising 48.3%.
+However, Islam is overrepresented at 6.1%, compared to Greater Adelaide's average of 3.0%.

 Frequently Asked Questions - Diversity